Deactivated gas line inspection program

 |3||Services retired prior to 2000 prioritizing schools, hospitals, public buildings and high-occupancy structures.||15,131||36|

 |4||Services retired after 2010 prioritizing schools, hospitals, public buildings and high-occupancy structures.||11,691||72|

 Inspections will be performed by natural gas workers specifically trained to inspect deactivated natural gas services.
 At each identified location, the field worker will visually inspect the property for any deactivated gas line above ground, walking around the property in question with minimal disruption to property owners or neighbors.

 If an improperly retired gas service is found, it will be fixed within 10 days of acquiring needed permits if gas is present or within 90 days if no gas is present.
 We will keep the property owner informed of the timing and scope of the repairs.

 General gas safety

 Safety is our top priority when it comes to designing, constructing, operating and maintaining the natural gas system serving more than 800,000 PSE customers.
 At PSE, we know our customers, employees and the communities we serve expect to live and work around a safe and reliable natural gas system.
 When improving and operating our system, we follow or exceed strict federal and state safety requirements related to pipeline safety.
-Click here for more information on natural gas safety.
+Check Gas Safety Tips for more information on natural gas safety.

 How does natural gas get to my home or business?